bfanger/svelte-preprocess-react/docs/caveats.md

 ✅
 ```

-## Synchronous rendering
+## Asynchronous rendering

-We render 2 trees, one for Svelte and one for React and then merge their output.
+We render 2 trees, one for Svelte and one for React and then interleave their output.

-Because the Svelte server rendering synchronous, we must also use the synchronous api in React.
-Therefor we use the renderToString instead of the newer renderToPipeableStream api.
+This requires both renderers to be asynchronous and wait on each other.